Drugs and Medications to Avoid if You Have COPD Vector

 7. Antitussives

-By suppressing the cough reflex, antitussives can lead to mucus buildup in the lungs, increasing the risk of respiratory infections and making it more difficult to breathe.
+Coughing plays a crucial role in clearing mucus from the airways, and by suppressing this reflex, antitussives can lead to mucus buildup in the lungs.
+This can increase the risk of respiratory infections and make breathing more difficult.

 Examples: